 Circa is invested in providing and creating opportunities for communities to access the artform of circus.

-An initiative undertaken in 2016, Circa annually delivers a Studio Residencies program where three placements are given to artists and groups for weeklong residencies in our studio.
+Circa’s Artist in Residency Program An initiative undertaken in 2016, Circa annually delivers an Artist in Residence program where three placements are given to artists and groups for weeklong residencies in our studio.

 Artists and collectives looking to create new acts, looking for a space to work on a creative development, or redevelop and remount a work are invited to apply for positions, with the previous participants including a group of young and emerging artists, a dark clown and a group of independent mid-career artists.